 - This involves placing a drop of the allergen on your skin and then scratching your skin through the drop.

-- If you are allergic, your skin will become red and swollen at the site within 15 minutes.
+- If you are allergic to the allergen, your skin will become red and swollen at the site within 15 minutes.

 - Skin tests are not a diagnosis by themselves and these results need to be considered with your history and symptoms.

-Medications to treat and help prevent allergic rhinitis are available from your doctor or over-the-counter at your pharmacy.
+Medicines to treat and help prevent hay fever are available from your doctor or over the counter at your pharmacy.
 These can be very effective in reducing your symptoms.
-Always continue to avoid your allergen whenever possible, even when taking medications.
+Keep avoiding your allergen whenever possible, even when taking medicines.